arpit-mittal-ds/Microsoft-Certified-Azure-Data-Engineer/6-Security/readme.md

 ### SSO with Azure Active Directory
 Azure AD is a cloud-based identity service.
 It has built-in support for synchronizing with your on-premises Active Directory instance, or it can be used on its own.
 This means that all your applications, whether on-premises, in the cloud (including Microsoft 365), or even mobile, can share the same credentials.
 Administrators and developers can control access to data and applications by using centralized rules and policies configured in Azure AD.

-## Infrastructure protection

-It's critical to ensure that people and processes have only the rights they need to get their job done.
-Assigning incorrect access can result in data loss, data leakage, or unavailability of services.

 ### Role-based access control (RBAC)
 Roles are defined as collections of access permissions or sets of permissions, like read-only or contributor, that users can be granted to access an Azure service instance.

 On Azure, users, groups, and roles are all stored in Azure Active Directory (Azure AD).
 The Azure Resource Manager API uses role-based access control to secure all resource access management within Azure.

-### Service principals
+Consider the use of Sudo on a Bash prompt OR on Windows via Run as administrator.
+In both of those cases, you're still signed in as the same identity as before, but you've changed your role and hence your access permissions.

+### WHAT IS A SERVICE PRINCIPAL?

 An identity is just a thing that can be authenticated.
 Obviously, this includes users with usernames and passwords.
 But it can also include applications or other servers, which might authenticate with secret keys or certificates.

 **A service principal is an identity that a service or application uses.** Like other identities, it can be assigned roles.

-Consider the use of Sudo on a Bash prompt OR on Windows via Run as administrator.
-In both of those cases, you're still signed in as the same identity as before, but you've changed your role and hence your access permissions.

 For example, your organization can assign its deployment scripts to run authenticated as a service principal.
-If that's the only identity that has permission to perform destructive actions, your organization has gone a long way toward making sure that the accidental resource deletion cannothappen.
+If that's the only identity that has permission to perform destructive actions, your organization has gone a long way towards making sure that the accidental resource deletion do not happen.

-### Managed identities for Azure resources
+### what is MANAGED IDENTITY
 The creation of service principals can be a tedious process.
 There are also many touch points that can make maintaining service principals difficult.
 Managed identities for Azure resources are much easier and will do most of the work for you.

-A managed identity can be instantly created for any Azure service that supports it.
+**A managed identity** can be instantly created for any Azure service that supports it.
 (The list is constantly growing.)
 When you create a managed identity for a service, you're creating an account on the Azure AD tenant.
 Azure infrastructure will automatically take care of authenticating the service and managing the account.
 You can then use that account like any other Active Directory account, including letting the authenticated service securely access other Azure resources.

 ### What is encryption?